 An indication of what the target organism may be and what type of analysis is requested.

 Information how the samples were delivered to the laboratory, including as appropriate, the name of the person who delivered the sample and/ or shipping labels if the sample arrived by mail.

+Any required regulatory permit information (such as phytosanitary or LMO movement permits)

 Once the documentation is checked and verified for completeness, the laboratory personnel should inventory the sealed sample packages and compare the number and descriptions of the samples received with the information in the official laboratory form to ensure that all samples are present.
 If there is a discrepancy in the number or description of the samples, the submitter should be contacted to clarify and reconcile the discrepancy.
 Any changes to the submission information should be documented in laboratory case file.